You are viewing a story from harrypotterfanfiction.com

 Mum sweeps in through the door, muttering about cookies, tea and tension.
 Rose escapes the madness, slipping into the shadows once again as I step into help my frantic mother.

 She looks up at me for a long time, her eyes large and wet.
 She touches me in a warm gesture that doesn't sit right me.

 "I'm happy for you."

 Her voice is teary and I try to push down the anger and hurt bubbling in my throat.
 I fight the urge to shrug her off, my skin crawling uncomfortably.
 I haven't been loved for almost a decade and it's difficult to start now.
-Her fingers squeeze tightly and I come to think of being disowned and that anger, which is festering, lodged beneath my chest in a decaying chamber of despair.
+Her fingers squeeze tightly and I come to think of disapproving stares and being disowned and of that anger, which is festering, lodged beneath my chest in a decaying chamber of despair.

 "Sorry," I say, and she looks away.
 I see Dad staring at us from the living room but it's too late for talks and those weak words.
 Sometimes words are just that.
 Words.
-It won't change the look in her eyes nor will it dislodge my anger.
+It won't change the look in her eyes or the past, nor will it dislodge my anger.
 It won't change anything.

 I busy myself by cleaning the dishes Muggle-style, soaking my hands in the warm water until they’re wrinkly raisins, trying not to think of summers and promises we never kept.

 “You’re quite the house-wife, aren’t you?
 Or have you barricaded yourself in the kitchen in an attempt to escape me?
 In that case, it's failed.”

 His presence in the room is unmistakable and I freeze in my spot.
 He doesn't call out my name anymore.
 I don't think I've heard my name fall from his lips for years.
 But I know it's him.